stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Wild/index.md

 ---

 # Wild Magic
 Your innate magic comes from the forces of chaos that underlie the order of creation.
-You might have endured exposure to raw magic, perhaps through a planar portal leading to Limbo, the Elemental Planes, or the Far Realm.
+You might have endured exposure to raw magic, perhaps through a planar portal leading to another plane.
 Perhaps you were blessed by a fey being or marked by a demon.
 Or your magic could be a fluke of your birth, with no apparent cause.
 However it came to be, this magic churns within you, waiting for any outlet.

 ## Branch Features

 ### Bonus Spells
-You gain the following bonus spells once you can cast spells of that level.
+You gain the following bonus spells, once you can cast spells of that level.
 Once you gain a bonus spell, you always know it and it doesn’t count against the number of spells that you know.

 If you have a bonus spell that doesn’t appear on the arcane spell list, that spell is nevertheless an arcane spell for you.